it-at-m/opensource.muenchen.de/usability-analysis.md

 We therefore check whether a publicly accessible _Continuous Integration and Deployment_ (CI/CD) is available, including for our preferred [SaaS solutions](fossaas) as part of the exit strategy.

 * Are source code, artifacts, releases, containers etc. available in common [repositories](repositories).
+* Are these versioned according to [semver](https://semver.org/) and are even minor changes published as new versions?
 * Are there [documented](#documentation) __configuration options__ for:
   * Resources (computing power, memory, etc.)
   * Resource types (e.g. different storage types such as block file, object)